plone/training/docs/mastering-plone/code.md

 The tag for the chapter {doc}`/mastering-plone/registry` is `registry`.
 You can get it with {command}`git checkout registry`.

+### How to check out a tag of a git repository

+You have two options: console or source editor (for example VSCode).

+1. Console
+   - Change to the location of the repository (`backend/sources/ploneconf.site` or `frontend`).
+   - To checkout tag 'talks': `git checkout talks`
+2. VSCode
+   - Open `backend/sources/ploneconf.site` or `frontend` in VSCode.
+   - If not installed, install extension "GitHub Pull Requests".
+   - Open the source control sidebar.
+   - Select the tag.
+     ```{figure} _static/vscode_git.png
+     Check out a tag
+     ```

 ## Moving from chapter to chapter